Carla-de-Beer/tensorflow-2.x-projects/autoencoder/mushroom-dataset-autoencoder/README.md

 The plot shows that the groupings are not linearly separable when represented in a 2D space.
-Nevertheless, a [deep neural network](https://github.com/Carla-de-Beer/tensorflow-2.x-projects/tree/master/dff/classifier/mushroom-dataset-classifier) is capable to differentiate between the two classes (here)
+Nevertheless, a [deep neural network](https://github.com/Carla-de-Beer/tensorflow-2.x-projects/tree/master/dff/classifier/mushroom-dataset-classifier) is capable to differentiate between the two classes wit a high level of accuracy.

 <p align="center">
   <img src="images/2D_visualisation_2.png" width="500px"/>